ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### [Azure ExpressRoute](https://docs.microsoft.com/en-ca/learn/modules/azure-networking-fundamentals/express-route-fundamentals)
 ExpressRoute connections don't go over the public Internet, it is a private connection from your on-premises infrastructure to your Azure infrastructure

-focus on two different layers of the Open Systems Interconnection (OSI) model
+focus on two different layers of the Open Systems Interconnection (OSI) model (L2, L3)
+- Layer 7: Application Layer.
+Human-computer Interation layer, where applications can access the network services
+- Layer 5: Presentation Layer.
+Ensures that data is in a usable format and is where data encryption occurs
+- Layer 6: Session Layer.
+Maintains connections and is reponsible for controlling ports and sessions
+- Layer 4: Trasport Layer.
+Transmits data using transmission protocols, which acts as a **security layer**
+    - Azure Firewall
+- Layer 3: Network  Layer.
+Decides which physical path the data will take
+    - Virtual network
+    - Subnet
+    - CDN (content delivery network)
-- Layer 2 (L2): Data Link Layer
+- Layer 2: Data Link Layer.
+Defines the format of data on the network
-- Layer 3 (L3): Network  Layer
+- Layer 1: Physical Layer

 Features and benefits
 - Layer 3 connectivity